yabellini/docs.carpentries.org/topic_folders/lesson_development/lesson_pilots.md

-If you are developing a new official Carpentries lesson - a lesson developed based on prior agreement with The Carpentries, intended to become another lesson/curriculum offered in centrally-organised workshops -
+If you are developing a new official Carpentries lesson - a lesson developed based on prior agreement with The Carpentries, and which is intended to become another lesson/curriculum offered in centrally-organised workshops -
 [the Curriculum Team](mailto:team@carpentries.org) will help you find hosts and Instructors for pilot workshops.